NOAA-GFDL/GFDL_atmos_cubed_sphere/.github/pull_request_template.md

 Fixes # (issue)

 **How Has This Been Tested?**

 Please describe the tests that you ran to verify your changes.
 Please also note any relevant details for your test configuration (e.g. compiler, OS).
 Include enough information so someone can reproduce your tests.

 **Checklist:**

+Please check all whether they apply or not
 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas